Regina police won’t release RCMP review of investigation in laundry chute death

-Regina’s police chief says he won’t release an RCMP review into the death of a woman who plunged 10 storeys down a hotel laundry chute.
+Regina’s police chief says an RCMP review into how his officers investigated the death of a woman who plunged 10 storeys down a hotel laundry chute won’t be released.

-Evan Bray says there was nothing in the review that wasn’t covered by the coroner’s inquest.

 Nadine Machiskinic was found at the bottom of the chute in Regina’s Delta Hotel in January 2015.